rboortman/techforce-rpg/README.md

 For the workshop, a list of assignments are made available for you to expand the current application.
 Before starting with the assignments, it's adviced to get yourself familiar with the project and take a look around the folder structure.

 The assignments vary in difficulty (they get harder further down) and are mostly independent, stand-alone features (unless stated otherwise).
 If you feel confident you understand the basics of React, I would suggest you take a look at the assignments and start with one that you feel comfortable with.

 **Note: For the Multiplayer assignments, please switch to the workshop-multiplayer branch!**

-To make the assignments a little more easy, please familiarize yourself with the [Material UI](https://material-ui.com/) library a bit.
+To make the assignments a little easier, please familiarize yourself with the [Material UI](https://material-ui.com/) library a bit.
 This is a CSS library that is used in this project to make everything look super fancy!
 You don't have to know exactly how to implement everything strait away, but it would help if you know what kind of components are made available to you.

 ### **Enable controls**